tuxthepenguin84/wudd/README.md

 <!-- UPCOMING FEATURES -->
 ## Upcoming Features

-* Docker instructions
+☐ Docker instructions

-* Check for query in outputs dir before searching online
+☐ Check for query in outputs dir before searching online

+☐ wudd server with REST API to deliver updates to clients

 <p align="right">(<a href="#readme-top">back to top</a>)</p>